melezhik/SparrowCI/README.md

 Tasks are elementary build units.
 They could be written on various languages or executed as external Sparrow plugins.

-Every task is executed in separated environment and does not see other tasks.
+Every task is executed in a separated environment and does not see other tasks.

 Artifacts and tasks output data is mechanism how tasks communicate with each other.